gregpalmr/alluxio-spark-eks/alluxio/README.md

      $ kubectl create namespace alluxio

-### c.
+### d.
 Create the Alluxio worker persistent volume claims

 Alluxio worker pods use NVMe or SSD persistent storage to cache files from the under file systems (UFSs).
 This helps improve performance for workloads requesting that data and helps reduce cloud storage egress costs and API costs.